Don Juan (poem): Canto II

 Juan is the sole survivor of the shipwreck and the escape in the long boat.
 Upon landfall at one of the Cyclades islands, two women, Haidée and Zoe, the latter being the maid of the former, discover the shipwrecked Juan and care for him in a cave at the beach.
 Haidée and Juan fall in love, despite neither speaking or understanding the language of the other.
 Moreover, Haidée's father, Lambro, is a pirate and a slaver who dislikes Don Juan.
 Haidee knows that if her father knew about Juan, that he would have him enslaved and sent to Constantinople, in the Ottoman Empire.
-She keeps him in a cave for around a month, and then when her father, goes on a voyage to do some pirate stuff, then she brings Juan out on walks.
+She keeps him in a cave for around a month, and then when her father, goes on a voyage, then she brings Juan out on walks.
 Haidee teaches him some Greek, and the pair get ceremoniously 'wed' under the stars.

 Canto III

-Opening stanzas discuss a hot take on love and marriage: 'Love and Marriage can rarely combine', and with mentions of the Fall.
+The opening stanzas discuss the idea that 'Love and Marriage can rarely combine', and with mentions of the Fall.
 This Canto was originally merged with IV, but was later split into two.

 A digression.
 To give his political opinions about the Ottoman Empire's hegemony upon Greece, in "The Isles of Greece" section of canto III, Byron uses numeration and versification different from the style of verse and enumeration of the text about Don Juan.
 On returning to the adventures of Don Juan, the narrator vividly describes a catalogue of the celebrations of the lovers Haidée and Don Juan.
 At the time of Juan's ship-wrecked arrival to the island, the islanders believed that Lambro (Haidée's father) was dead, but he returns and witnesses the revels and his daughter in company of a man.
 Towards the end of canto III, Byron again digresses from the adventures of Don Juan in order to insult his literary rivals, the Lake Poets, specifically William Wordsworth (1770–1850), Robert Southey (1774–1843), and Samuel Taylor Coleridge (1772–1834).